Health Unit Coordinator: Certificate

 - Attendance at a Health Unit Coordinator Information Session

-Once students have received a conditional offer of admission and before final admission to the program is granted, students must submit the following:
+Once applicants have received a conditional offer of admission and before final admission to the program is granted, they must submit the following:

 - Applicants who have lived outside of Canada as an adult are required to secure a Criminal Record Search with the Vulnerable Sector from their country of origin.
 Please contact the Office of Admissions for further direction on obtaining your criminal record check